MCCTeam/MCCTeam.github.io/docs/guide/installation.md

 -   Git
 -   Docker

-_NOTE: This section is for more advanced users, if you do not know how to install git or docker, you can take a look at other sections for Git, and search on how to install Docker on your system._
+> **ℹ️ NOTE: This section is for more advanced users, if you do not know how to install git or docker, you can take a look at other sections for Git, and search on how to install Docker on your system.**

-1. Clone the [Github Repository](https://github.com/MCCTeam/Minecraft-Console-Client) by typing end executing the following command:
+1. Clone the [Git Hub Repository](https://github.com/MCCTeam/Minecraft-Console-Client) by typing end executing the following command:

 ```bash
 git clone https://github.com/MCCTeam/Minecraft-Console-Client.git